 Christine Schlumberger’s sister, Laure, has been the first woman of the family to marry a catholic.
 Her devotion to several charitees organizations has remain in the memories.
 The Late Harvest (Vendanges Tardives-Appellation since 1984) are wines harvested in overmaturity, several weeks after the harvest.
 Contrary to certain types of sweet wines, they maintain a freshness and natural acidity with a flavor that is unique in the world.

-COming from the subtile blend of Grands Crus Kessler, Spiegel and Kitterlé, this very rare Cuvée is born from our steep slopes with sandstone and volcanic soils, oriented east and south east.
+Coming from the subtle blend of Grands Crus Kessler, Spiegel and Kitterlé, this very rare Cuvée is born from our steep slopes with sandstone and volcanic soils, oriented east and south east.

 The vines were carefully tended from their winter pruning until the harvest.
 Harvested manually from our steep vineyards, the grapes are then transported in small crates (to prevent the berries from getting crushed) to our winery where they are then slowly pressed.
 After racking for about 3 days, the perfectly clear juices are put to ferment in tuns where the temperature is strictly controlled.
 Fermentations last from 1 to 3 months until spring.
 The wines are then stabilised, filtered and then bottled.
 The bottles are stored, labelled and shipped all over the world.

-The robe is bright golden yellow with light green reflections of good intensity.
+The robe is golden yellow and intense with light reflections of good intensity.
 The disk is bright, limpid and transparent.
-The wine shows youth.
+The wine shows concentration and youth.